 - Pedestrian crossing lights were installed on the east side of the Bow River Bridge.

 - Pedestrian and cyclist infrastructure was improved to increase the comfort, safety and enjoyment of alternative modes of transportation.

 Driver Training Course Rebate Program

-To participate in the rebate program or to find out more information, please download one of the following forms:
+To participate in the rebate program or to find out more information, please download the following form:

-Please submit your completed form and required attachments (2) by one of the following ways:
+Please submit your completed form along with confirmation of completed Driver's Education Training Certificate and confirmation of Driver's License (Class 7 or Class 5) by one of the following ways:

 Town of Canmore

 Attn: New Driver Training Course Rebate Program